Virginia Department of Human Resource Management

 Risk Control Institute

-The brochure for Spring 2024 is available here.
+The Fall 2026 VRCI Brochure is available here.

 • RM-2: Insurance Law for Public Entities